-OFFICIAL STATEMENT DATED OCTOBER 1, 2020
+OFFICIAL STATEMENT DATED OCTOBER 21, 2021

-IN THE OPINION OF BOND COUNSEL, THE BONDS ARE VALID OBLIGATIONS OF THE DISTRICT AND INTEREST ON THE BONDS IS EXCLUDABLE FROM GROSS INCOME FOR FEDERAL INCOME TAXATION UNDER THE STATUTES, REGULATIONS, PUBLISHED RULINGS, AND COURT DECISIONS EXISTING ON THE DATE OF SUCH OPINION.
+IN THE OPINION OF BOND COUNSEL, THE BONDS ARE VALID OBLIGATIONS OF THE DISTRICT AND INTEREST ON THE BONDS IS EXCLUDABLE FROM GROSS INCOME FOR FEDERAL INCOME TAXATION UNDER THE STATUTES.
+REGULATIONS.
+PUBLISHED RULINGS.
+AND COURT DECISIONS EXISTING ON THE DATE OF SUCH OPINION.
 SEE "LEGAL MATTERS" and "TAX MATTERS."

-The District did not designate the Bonds as "qualified tax-exempt obligations" for financial institutions.
+The District has not designated the Bonds as "qualified tax-exempt obligations" for financial institutions.